Erie doctrine: Gasperini v. Center for Humanities (1996)

 The New York state provision, a "tort reform" measure, allowed reviewing appellate courts to overturn a jury verdict if it "deviates materially from what would be reasonable compensation."
 Pursuant to this law, the Second Circuit applied the state's appellate standard of review.
 However, the Supreme Court stated that federal courts, bound by the reexamination clause of the Seventh Amendment, could overturn a jury's finding of fact only if it "shocked the conscience."

-The Supreme Court could have resolved the case by reading the Seventh Amendment broadly, and treating it as controlling in federal court.
-However, instead, the Court opted for what can be described as a compromise, holding that the federal court should apply the state's lower standard of review, but in a way that would not run afoul of the Seventh Amendment: instead of the federal appeals court reviewing the jury finding, the trial judge would assume the role.